atrocore/atropim/README.md

 AtroPIM has a REST API and can be integrated with any third-party system, channel or marketplace.

-We offer following integrations:
+We offer the following paid integrations:

-- Data synchronisation with over 1000 Channels via channable.com
+- Data synchronisation with over 2000 Channels via channable.com
 - ODOO
 - SAP Business One,
-- Microsoft Dynamics NAV
+- Microsoft Business Central
 - Magento 2
 - Magento 1
-- Shopware 5
+- Shopware 6
-- OXID eShop 6
+- Shopify
 - and others.

 Please [contact us](https://atropim.com/contact), if you want to know more.